kartoza/sawps/docs/src/user/manual/explore/layers.md

     * **Layer Visibility**: You can control the visibility of the NGI aerial imagery layer using the checkbox provided.
 To show or hide the layer on the map, simply check or uncheck the box next to NGI aerial imagery.

-* **Displaying All Layers on the Map**: User can display multiple layers simultaneously to enhance data exploration experience.
+* **Displaying All Layers on the Map**: The user can display multiple layers simultaneously to enhance the data exploration experience.
 To display all layers on the map just select all the layers from the side panel.
 Users can also select specific layers according to their needs.

     ![Displaying All layers on the Map](./img/layers-12.png)